kompoth/pyrlib/README.md

 ------------
 - Python 3.5+
 - numpy
+- scipy

 Installation
 ------------
-Default way to get `pyrlib` is to download it from PyPI:
+Default way to get `ratelib` is to download it from PyPI:
 ```
-  pip install pyrlib
+  pip install ratelib
 ```
-*PyPI repo disabled right now*

 Classes
 -------